runceel/ReactiveProperty/docs/docs/features/Commanding.md

 }
 ```

-WithSubscribe method is a just shortcut below code.
+`WithSubscribe` method is just a shortcut:

 ```csharp
 // No use the WithSubscribe